Brazilians in Japan: Brazilian identity in Japan

 Many Brazilians of Japanese descent face discrimination in both Brazil and Japan.
-In Brazil they are often discriminated against because of their Japanese appearance and heritage and in Japan they are looked down on because their customs, cultural behavior, and Japanese language proficiency are not up to Japan's native standard.
+In Brazil, they are often discriminated against because of their Japanese appearance and heritage; in Japan, they are looked down on because their customs, cultural behavior, and Japanese language proficiency are not up to Japan's native standard.
 In Japan, many Japanese Brazilians suffer prejudice because they do not know how to speak Japanese correctly.
 Despite their Japanese appearance and heritage, many Japanese Brazilians in Japan are culturally very Brazilian, often only speaking Brazilian Portuguese, and are treated as foreigners.

-Academic studies report that many Japanese Brazilians felt (and were often treated) as Japanese in Brazil.
-But when they move to Japan, they realize that they strongly feel their Brazilian background.
-In Brazil, Japanese Brazilians rarely listened to samba or participated in a carnival parade.
-However, once in Japan, Japanese Brazilians often promote carnivals and samba festivities in the Japanese cities to demonstrate their pride of being Brazilian.
+Academic studies report that many Japanese Brazilians felt (and were often treated as) Japanese in Brazil.
+But when they move to Japan, they realize their strong feelings for their Brazilian background.
+In Brazil, many Japanese Brazilians rarely listened to samba or participated in a carnival parade.
+However, once in Japan, Japanese Brazilians often promote carnivals and samba festivities in the Japanese cities to demonstrate their pride in being Brazilian.

 The Brazilian influence in Japan is growing.
 Tokyo has the largest carnival parade outside of Brazil itself.
 Portuguese is the third most spoken foreign language in Japan, after Chinese and Korean, and is among the most studied languages by students in the country.
 In Ōizumi, Gunma, it is estimated that 15% of the population speak Portuguese as their native language.
 Japan has two newspapers in the Portuguese language, besides radio and television stations spoken in that language.
-The Brazilian fashion and Bossa Nova music are also popular among Japanese.
+The Brazilian fashion and Bossa nova music are also popular among Japanese.